KubaPro010/fm95/README.md

 Also nearly no latency, not like Stereo Tool (or mpxgen which doesn't even work)

+As far as i've tested it (29-31 december) it's been fine but after a fix it was great, so i'd redecommend you

 # SCAMod
 SCAMod is a simple FM modulator which can be used to modulate a secondary audio stream, has similiar cpu usage and latency as STCode

+Has a fine quality, but as it goes for 12 khz fm signals

 # QDCode
 QD code is a FM quadrophonic encoder, following the Dorren standard

+I haven't tested this, but i'm scared, i don't have a decoder anyway